 About Lauren

 Lauren Barbato (she/they) is a Ph.D. candidate in religion at Temple University and an adjunct professor in the Department of Women and Gender Studies at the University of Delaware.
 The author of Faithful Providers: Stories and Reflections from the Frontlines of Abortion Care (Catholics for Choice), Lauren is a trained oral historian.
+She’s currently working on an oral history project of Catholics and reproductive justice.

-As a fiction writer, her short stories have appeared or are forthcoming in The Georgia Review, The Common, North American Review, The Hopkins Review, Blackbird, Hayden’s Ferry Review, and Necessary Fiction, among others.
+As a fiction writer, her work has been anthologized in Best of the Net and has appeared in The Georgia Review, The Common, North American Review, The Hopkins Review, Blackbird, Hayden’s Ferry Review, and Necessary Fiction, among others.
+Lauren recently received a 2026 Individual Artist Award from the New Jersey State Council on the Arts, the 2025 Short Fiction Award from American Literary Review, and Second Place in CRAFT’s First Chapters Contest.

 Lauren holds an M.F.A. in creative writing from Rutgers-Newark and a B.F.A. in screenwriting from the University of Southern California.
 Born and raised in New Jersey, a cradle Catholic of Sicilian and Polish descent, she currently lives down the Jersey Shore with her two black cats, Lizzie and Slinky.
 She’s a fan of mindfulness, yoga, Catholic female mysticism, and Asbury Park.